epsi-rns/epsi-rns.github.io/_posts/system/2017/2017-08-16-docker-opensuse-zypper.markdown

 ### Conclusion

-	These are preliminary knowledge about Zypper.
+	These are just preliminary knowledge about Zypper.

 Thank you for reading